 If the dealer does not repair the car and the defect affects the vehicle’s value, safety, or your use of the car, you have two primary legal options:

-- The dealer must give you a comparable car that is acceptable to you.
+- The dealer must give you a comparable motor vehicle acceptable to you.

 In addition, you may also be paid your consequential damages from the defective car.
 For example, if you had to rent a car or take an Uber when your car was not working, the dealer may need to pay you for it.

 You can also sue under a federal law that applies to automobile warranties.
-The Magnuson-Moss Act covers much of the same ground as the state Lemon Law and allows for the award of attorney’s fees.
+The Magnuson-Moss Act covers much of the same ground as the state Lemon Law and allows for awarding attorney’s fees.

 Mississippi’s lemon laws clearly apply to new cars sold in the state.
-They may also apply to used cars, depending on whether they come with an express written warranty.
+They may also apply to used cars, depending on whether they have an express written warranty.